libplctag/libplctag.NET/docs/libplctag.NativeImport.md

 plctag.plc_tag_destroy(tagHandle);
 ```

-Further examples of its usage can be found [here](src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).
+Further examples can be found [here](../examples/CSharp%20NativeImport/).

 ## How it works